kyfialko/hummer_tracker/README.md

 - **birds.html** — "Meet the Birds" (placeholder cards)
 - **team.html** — about the team (placeholder cards)

-No build step.
-No framework.
-Pure HTML/CSS/JS so it runs on GitHub Pages as-is.

 ---

 ## Running locally

-Just open `index.html` in a browser.
+Open `index.html` in a browser.
 Or, for the submit→map handoff to work reliably (uses `sessionStorage`), serve it:

 ```bash
 cd rmbl-site